 The flexplate can become cracked over time.
-As a result, This can cause the flexplate to wobble.
-Finally, You might notice rhythmic clunking or grinding noises while the engine is running.
+As a result, this can cause the it, to wobble.
+So, you might notice rhythmic clunking or grinding noises, while the engine is running.

-So, If you listen to the transmission bell housing with a stethoscope; while the engine is idling, any sounds coming from inside the bellhousing indicate flexplate problems.
-Some bell housings have an inspection port.
-Remove the inspection port; and shine a shop light on the flexplate.
+So, if you listen to the transmission bell housing with a stethoscope, while the engine is idling; any sounds coming from inside the bellhousing indicate, flexplate problems.
+Some bell housings have an, inspection port.
+If so, remove the inspection port and shine a shop light on the flexplate for a, visual inspection.

-A warped flexplate also won’t engage properly with the starter motor.
-So, When you are starting your engine listen for rhythmic bogging down of the engine during starting.
-Consequently, The teeth of the ring gear can also become damaged over time; causing a grinding sound.
+A warped flexplate won’t engage properly with the starter motor.
+So, when you are starting your engine listen for, rhythmic bogging down of the engine, during starting.
+Consequently, the teeth of the ring gear, can become damaged over time, causing a grinding sound.

-A cracked flex plate is almost always a sign of other problems.
-Furthermore, If not properly diagnosed it will occur again and often damage to the transmission may follow.
-The same things that cause the flexplate to crack can also cause transmission problems.
-Finally, Damaged and leaking front seals; and front transmission pumps are common symptoms.
+A cracked flex plate is almost always, a sign of other problems.
+So, if not properly diagnosed, it will occur again and often damage to the transmission may follow.
+The same things that caused the flexplate to crack, can also cause transmission problems.
+In addition, damaged and leaking front seals; and front transmission pumps are common symptoms.

-So, A car making noise when starting; often indicates either a starter failure or broken teeth on your transmission flex plate.
-Also, Some cars require several hours to replace the starter and hundreds of dollars for a replacement part.
+So, a engine making noise when starting, often indicates either a; starter failure or broken teeth on your transmission flex plate.
+Also, some cars require several hours to replace the starter and hundreds of dollars, for a replacement part.

-If your car needs a new flex plate, it’s a much bigger issue.
-Consequently, The transmission must come out to replace the flex plate.
-It’s $1,500 and up to replace a flex plate in most vehicles.
+However, if your car needs a new flex plate, it’s a much bigger issue.
+Because, the transmission must come out, to replace the flex plate.
+For instance, it’s $1,500 and up, to replace a flex plate, in most vehicles.